What we're about

 Q. What can we expect to get from the meetings?

-We show up here exactly how we show up in life, with the same blind-spots in our thoughts and actions, often related to where we ignore our feelings, distract ourselves from our fears, and push away possible connection with others without knowing it.
-When this behaviour is embedded through lifelong habit into our nervous system and social engagement system, it can run large parts of our life without us ever even considering other ways to be.
-Here we get to slow down and just be; to see our habitual responses, hidden assumptions and beliefs (and, if we wish, request feedback about them); and to notice the feelings, impulses and emotions that are frozen, ignored or numbed - and this cannot be unseen!
+We show up here exactly how we show up in life, we just get to see it more clearly.
+No'one is trying to fix anyone else, we get to slow down and just be as we are; to notice our habitual responses, hidden assumptions and beliefs (and, if we wish, request feedback about them); and to notice the feelings, impulses and emotions that are frozen, ignored or numbed - and this cannot be unseen!
 It remains with us in our daily life and can totally transform how we relate to others (and how they relate to us).

-Many of us rarely feel truly seen and accepted and listened to in our daily lives.
-This can be isolating and painful - it can leave us with a sense of lack but without knowing exactly what it is we need.
-Being really seen and listened to by others, without needing to say or do anything other than be yourself, can be nourishing and moving.
-We become more comfortable in our own skin and can experience a new level of connection with others - and this can lead to spiritual and personal insights.
+Many of us often don't feel truly listened to in our daily lives - this can leave us with a sense of lack, without knowing exactly what it is we need.
+Being listened to by others - without needing to say or do anything other than be yourself - is a gift and can lead to spiritual and personal insights.

-We can develop our felt-sense of what is right – going with what we sense in the moment, we can get more in touch with our intuition.
+We can develop our felt-sense of what is right – by going with what we sense in the moment, we can get more in touch with our intuition, our inner voice.
 Taking small steps towards listening to this intuition can bleed into every area of your life.

-Q. If there are no right answers and we are just "being", aren't I doing that all the time?
-Do I need to walk to Stokes Croft for you to tell me how to do this?
+Q. If there are no right answers and we are just "being", do I need to walk to Stokes Croft for you to tell me how to do this?

-In one sense, you are right - I ask myself the same question regularly!
+In one sense, this is right - I ask myself this question regularly.
 Yet meditation is equally simple - "just sit down, close your eyes and be with what is".
 Simple, but not easy - not for me anyway, I might try to decide to just be, but the mind, body and nervous system usually have other ideas.
-There are depths to meditation that can take many years to discover, and despite the simplicity there are still meditation teachers, courses, schools, chants etc. The exercises and principles we use are simple yet also have unlimited depth and can make just "being" a new experience and bring joy, insight and excitement.
+There are depths to meditation that can take many years to discover, and despite the simplicity there are still meditation teachers, courses, schools, chants etc. The exercises and principles we use are simple yet also have unlimited depth and can make just "being" into a new experience.

-So, take a deep breath - is your inner voice telling you to pay me £5 to tell you how to do nothing?
+So, take a deep breath - is your inner voice telling you to pay me £7 to tell you to be yourself?
 If so, then please come along next time or, if you have any questions, feel free to start a discussion or send me a message.